KWolanin/Vasara/README.md

 - change to dark theme
 - set rating to its work (r.g. for kids, teen, adults)
 - add author to following authors and get email when they publish something new
+- add/receive coments for works (with possibility to delete and/or mark as spam)

 # Tech stack